CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dgn127.png)

 1. Click on **Endpoint hostname**.
-It'll open a browser tab where you will be visual that the Contoso Traders app has been hosted successfully.
+It'll open a browser tab where you will be able to verify that the Contoso Traders app has been hosted successfully.

    ![](media/2dgn128.png)